MATT KADING MEMORIAL APBA LEAGUE |

 |

-may not play defense nor DH prior to the 7th inning of any game unless there
+not play defense nor DH prior to the 7th inning of any game unless there is

 |